Accessibility statement for Submit cosmetic product notifications

 How we tested the Submit cosmetic product notifications service

 This statement was prepared on 4 January 2021.
+It was last reviewed on 4 August 2023.

-The Submit cosmetic product notifications service was last tested on 25 November 2020.
+This website was last tested on 25 November 2020.
 The test was carried out by the Digital Accessibility Centre.